HadarBitan/OperatingSysten_Task2/README.md

 ## part B

-* COPY:
+* COPY: the same like in assignment 1 -> copies the content of SRC file to DEST file.

+  USE: COPY

-* DIR: prints everything the curret reposetory contains like ls we כamiliar with.
+* DIR: prints everything the curret reposetory contains like ls we familiar with.

   USE: DIR

+* USE:  you can try any linux command in the shell you know.

 * pipe

+  USE:command1 | command2 -> for example: cat file1.txt | sort -> will sort for us what the file contains.

+*

+*

 #### code we have used: